rfelipesilva/pos-tech-data-analytics/lives/README.md

 # pos-tech-data-analytics
-repository to centralize postgraduate degree activities
+repository to centralize postgraduate degree activities for live's content